PlumpBlender/blender/doc/python_api/rst/bge_types/bge.types.KX_GameObject.rst

       This requires a dynamic object.

-      local defaults to False if not passed.

       :arg force: force vector.
       :type force: 3D Vector
       :arg local:
          * False: you get the "global" force ie: relative to world orientation.
          * True: you get the "local" force ie: relative to object orientation.
+         Default to False if not passed.
       :type local: boolean

    .. method:: applyTorque(torque[, local])